Skip to content

 Don’t worry, you’re not the only person asking this question.
 The answer is no; they’re not the same.
 Both are retrievers and bred for hunting, so they share similar personalities, but they’re not even related.

 They’re roughly the same size and build.
 The main noticeable difference is their coats.
-Labradors have short, straight fur, whereas Golden Retrievers have long, wavy fur.
+Labradors are dogs with short, straight fur, whereas Golden Retrievers are dogs with long, wavy fur.

 So, is a Golden Retriever right for you?